vindarel/common-lisp-course-in-videos/README.md

 If you want to correct my (cute) accent, be my guest!

 Here is some feedback from people who took the course:

+> I have done some preliminary Common Lisp exploration prior to this course but had a lot of questions regarding practical use and development workflows.
+This course was amazing for this!
+I learned a lot of useful techniques for actually writing the code in Emacs, as well as conversational explanations of concepts that had previously confused me in text-heavy resources.
+Please keep up the good work and continue with this line of topics, it is well worth the price!

+Preston, October 2024.

 > Great and succinct intro to a wonderful programming language.
 Highly recommended for anyone that wants to learn and have fun programming in Common Lisp.